NativeScript/ios-jsc/README.md

 Then install the grunt modules in the **root** of the repo:
 `npm install`

-## Running Examples/TNSApp
-The TNSApp requires metadata for the iOS frameworks.
-To generate it run `grunt dist-metadata` in the **root** of the repo.
-This should be enough to open, build and run the Examples/TNSApp project in xcode.

-## NPM Package Build
-To build run grunt in the **root** of the repo: `grunt`.

-#### Artefacts
+## Building Metadata Generator and Metadata Merger
+Running `grunt metadataGenerator` in the **root** of the repo will build the metadata generator tool.
+The command will produce `dist/metadataGenerator` folder with `MetadataGenerator` tool inside.

-The build should produce a "dist" directory in the root of the repo with the NPM package inside.
+Running `grunt metadataMerger` in the **root** of the repo will build the metadata merger tool.
+The command will produce `dist/metadataMerger` folder with `MetadataMerger` tool inside.

-It should contain NativeScript.framework, and a NativeScript template project.
+Running `grunt metadataTools` in the **root** of the repo will generate both metadata generator and metadata merger tools.

 ## iOS SDK metadata generation
-Run `grunt dist-metadata`
+After you have built **Metadata Generator** and **Metadata Merger** tools (`grunt metadataTools`) you can use them to generate metadata for the iOS SDK by running `grunt dist-metadata`.

 #### Artefacts
+There should be a `dist/metadata/iPhoneSDK` folder whcih contains metadata in yaml and binary format.

+## Tests metadata generation
+After you have built **Metadata Generator** and **Metadata Merger** tools (`grunt metadataTools`) you can use them to generate metadata for the iOS SDK by running `grunt test-metadata`.

+#### Artefacts
-There should be a `Binaries/MetadataBin/iPhoneOS8.0.sdk/metadata.bin` file.
+There should be a `dist/metadata/tests` folder whcih contains metadata in yaml and binary format.

 ## Test
 To run the tests on a connected device: `grunt test`.
 You need to have [iFuse](https://github.com/libimobiledevice/ifuse) installed.